zama-ai/concrete-ml/docs/getting-started/concepts.md

 ## Model accuracy considerations under FHE constraints

-To respect FHE constraints, all numerical programs over encrypted data must have all inputs, constants and intermediate values represented with integers of a maximum of 8 bits.
+To respect FHE constraints, all numerical programs over encrypted data must have all inputs, constants and intermediate values represented with integers of a maximum of 8-bits.

 Thus, Concrete-ML quantizes the input data and model outputs in the same way as weights and activations.
 The main levers to control accumulator bit-width are the numbers of bits used for the inputs, weights and activations of the model.
 These parameters are crucial to comply with the constraint on accumulator bit-widths.
 Please refer to [the quantization documentation](../advanced-topics/quantization.md) for more details about how to develop models with quantization in Concrete-ML.